Top 10 Luxury Beauty Instagram Accounts to Follow

 Their social media channels are managed by Verb Brands who carefully curate their look and feel with beautiful campaign images and designs a bespoke strategy for Creed’s social channels and Influencer Marketing.

 In just over six months, Verb has grown Creed Fragrances Instagram followers by 120%, Facebook by 50% and Twitter by 21%.
 Across all their channels we have seen an average engagement rate of 5.2% with a peak of 10.6% on Facebook.

 All hail the person working on this feed.
 The synergy between the product, the product inspiration, the over arching brand image is seamless – much to do with the colour scheme working beautifully.
 Excuse us, we’re off to buy some brown eye shadow.

 Le Labo is the perfect showcase of craftsmanship for luxury beauty.
 Their feed is curated with a dark colour pattern, sharing a mixture of product imagery with work in progress imagery and some of their sister account posts which add a tone of humour to their brand @overheardlelabo

 Nars’ official account is a great example of a cosmetics brand who embraces UGC (User Generated Content) beautifully curated by their team.
 Their feed is a beautiful splash of colour that mixes product imagery with professional makeup artists shoots featuring their Nars at its best.

 Sarah Hill is an independent makeup brand from Scotland whose range of products is designed to enhance natural beauty.
 Their feed includes campaign imagery with product shots that align with their brand identity.
 They also play with the images sizes to give a more artistic look to their feed.

-If you’re interested in Verb Brands managing your brand’s social media presence or helping you with your content strategy, please do get in touch via firstname.lastname@example.org
+Verb Brands is a social media markeing agency and we also specialise in influencer marketing if you need help managing your brand’s social media presence or helping you with your content strategy, please do get in touch via email@example.com